 - When sorting vehicle height problems, be sure that all wheel and tyre sizes and type pressures are compatible.
 Measure all four corners.
 Measure centre hub to guard, with vehicle on flat surface.

 - Many Part numbers listed in the catalogue have a driver's side and passenger side and are marked accordingly.

 - Wheel alignment is recommended after having front springs fitted on all vehicles.
 Some vehicles require wheel alignment on rear when rear springs are fitted.
 Refer wheel alignment specialist.

 - Allow 4WD Leaf Springs settling time of approximately 500klms then check and re-tighten all U-bolts and Shackles.

 King Springs supply rating is second to none.
-Coil springs listed in our catalogue are available for same or next day despatch.
+Coil springs listed in our catalogue that are a stocked line are available for same or next day despatch.